Kiloechoalpha/Gamer-Blog/posts/aragami-2.md

 title: 'Into the shadows'
 date: '2024-02-28'
 image: aragami2.png
-info: Aragami 2 is a third person stealth game where you play as an assassin with the power to control the shadows.
+excerpt: Aragami 2 is a third person stealth game where you play as an assassin with the power to control the shadows.
 Join the shadow clan and fight the invader armies to protect your people.
 You are one of the last elite warriors of your kin, the Aragami.
 isFeatured: true
 ---